- The Music Building

 Since fall 2005 the Department of Music has been housed at a single site, the Music Building (previously University High School and the School of Education).
 Located on the east side of campus, across the street from the Gertrude Castellow Ford Center for the Performing Arts, the music building holds department offices, classrooms, faculty studios, music technology lab, band and choral rehearsal halls, and the David H. Nutt Auditorium

 The east and south wings of the music building, along with the David H. Nutt Auditorium, were completely renovated between 2000 and 2005, when the music department moved into the building.
-As of January 2014, the west wing of the building, including classrooms, studios and department offices, is currently undergoing renovation, scheduled to be completed by January 2015.
+The west wing of the building, including classrooms, studios and department offices, is currently undergoing renovation, scheduled to be completed by April 2015.

 The David H. Nutt Auditorium, is the primary venue for student and faculty recitals.
 Our former department headquarters, Meek Hall, contains the newly renovated Meek Auditorium, used for opera productions.